Comms Council Graduate Programme

 The Comms Council Graduate Programme is one of the advertising industry’s longest-running and most successful grad programmes and is a fantastic way to get your foot in the door of the advertising world.

-Applications for next year’s programme are NOW OPEN and close 30 September 2019.
+Applications for next year’s programme are NOW CLOSED.

 What is advertising?